 TERM DESCRIPTION BCS Basic Control Structure.
-A set of alphanumeric characters that form command lines.
-Premiere Matrix Switchers use BCS commands to control the system from any serial device that is connected to the switcher's serial port connector.
+A set of alphanumeric characters command lines.
+Premiere Matrix Switchers use BCS com control the system from any serial device that is connected switcher's serial port connector.
 Control Panel A Premiere control panel (optional) may be connected to the switcher and allows the user to control the matrix from a remote location.
 GUI Graphical User Interface.
 A computer interface that incorporates graphical elements (picture, icons, etc.), rather than strictly text, to allow a user to perform specific tasks.
 Backstage Control is the GUI for the Premiere Series of Matrix Switchers.
 Level A level is a group of one or more signal components that are switched together.
 An example is that of stereo audio where the left and right channels switch simultaneously.
 Macro A Macro is a pre-designated set of switches that always occur together.
 Executing the assigned macro for the switch combination is a shortcut method for executing that specific switch combination.
-Matrix The system matrix contains all of the system's electronic switching (routing) capabilities and switch assignments for the Premiere Matrix Switcher.
-It includes the specific signal routing schema (e.g., roadmap) to allow the user to assign source input signals to specific destination output(s).
+MatrixThe system matrix contains all of the system's electron (routing) capabilities and switch assignments for the Pren Switcher.
+It includes the specific signal routing schema (e.g., allow the user to assign source input signals to specific output(s).
 Router Used interchangeably with term Switcher or Matrix Switcher.
 Typically, electronic equipment that employs high-speed, electronic switches to control the direction of signals with respect to input versus output.